-Plagiarism is the act of taking the writings of another person and passing them off as if they were one's own, or reusing one own work from a previous course again for another course (also called self-plagiarism).
+Plagiarism is the act of taking the writings of another person and passing them off as if they were one's own.
+This includes self-plagiarism, where a student cannot submit work from previous semesters.
 LABI maintains its commitment for a high ethical standard in both one's lifestyle and academic integrity.
 For this reason, the school does not tolerate plagiarism.
 If a student has been found to have plagiarized any text, presentation, or sermon, whether it is written or oral, he or she will receive an automatic zero for the assignment.
 Further action may include academic probation, the inability to pass the class, and the possibility for expulsion if the plagiarism continues.